whymidnight/gpio-gate/readme.md

 # usb multiplexer

 using usb switches with a micro-usb button to toggle between input channels, this program will alternate both usb switch inputs.
+TESTED ON rPi 4B

 ## use case: